 Neuropathology

-Dr. Smith, her husband (who is also a physician) and their 4-year-old daughter share a love of watching the 1980's TV classic 'The Joy of Painting with Bob Ross'.
-It's our version of Saturday morning cartoons!
+Dr. Smith, her physician husband, and their four-year-old daughter share a love of watching the 1980s TV classic "The Joy of Painting with Bob Ross."
+It's their version of Saturday morning cartoons!

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.